ncs1/serviceworker-rails/README.md

 After bundling the gem in your Rails project, run the generator from the root of your Rails project.
+It's *recommended* to use the automated setup which takes care for the specific asset pipeline used by your app, and modify the files being generated.

 ```
 $ rails g serviceworker:install